National Museum of African American History and Culture: Reception

-Controversies
+Issues and concerns

-In mid-July 2020, the museum removed a controversial chart from their website titled "Aspects and Assumptions of Whiteness & White Culture in the United States" that had been put up on March 31.
+On July 16, 2020, the museum removed a controversial chart from their website titled "Aspects and Assumptions of Whiteness & White Culture in the United States" that had been put up on March 31.
 Some examples that were claimed to be part of white culture were objectivity; rational, linear thinking; emphasis on the scientific method; hard work being the key to success; delayed gratification; the nuclear family; self-reliance; and being polite.
 After criticism, museum officials apologized and removed the chart, explaining that it did not contribute to the discussion as planned.